Have you come across the the old Army acronym the “The 7Ps of Planning”?

 Sales Forecasting Process from Preparation to Execution

-First thing’s first – before we do anything it’s important to have a solid understanding of the market you are operating within.
+First thing’s first – before we do anything it’s important to understand the importance of sales forecasting in business and the market you are operating within.
 This will affect the type of sales forecasting process you choose.

 I like to break this section down into 2 distinct segments I came across in Paul Arinaga’s Sales Forecasting for Busy People: market definition and market characteristics